 Other productions for The Right Size include MOOSE, PENNY DREADFUL, BALDY HOPKINS, HOLD ME DOWN, (all national and international tours), and BEWILDERNESS at the Lyric Hammersmith.

-Most recently she has designed set and costumes for The Armstrong & Miller Live show, now touring; designed puppets for Nina Conti’s show EVOLUTION, (Soho Theatre), for the BA course at the Circus Space in Hoxton, and designed the UK version of Joan Rivers’ autobiographical comedy, A WORK IN PROGRESS for Edinburgh Festival and Leicester Square Theatre, London, 2008.
-She designed SPACES BETWEEN for Candoco Dance Company at the Southbank Centre for the re-opening of the Royal Festival Hall 2008, and BEAUTY AND THE BEAST for the Belgrade Theatre Coventry, 2007, directed by John Wright.
+The Armstrong & Miller Live show for a UK tour, the UK version of Joan Rivers’ autobiographical comedy A WORK IN PROGRESS for Edinburgh Festival and Leicester Square Theatre, SPACES BETWEEN for Candoco Dance Company at the Southbank Centre for the re-opening of the Royal Festival Hall and BEAUTY AND THE BEAST for the Belgrade Theatre Coventry.

 She co-directed, and designed PAPER WALLS for Scarlet Theatre, (Edinburgh Festival and the Merlin Theatre, Budapest).